Cosmelon/financecalc/readme.txt

 - J1effect

 disclaimer:
-I'm providing this software as-is.
+This software is provided as-is.
 The software has been designed with the TI-84 Plus CE v5.1.5.0019 in mind.
 Using these programs anywhere is at your own risk.